idealley/cloudms-tutorial-menu/breadcrumb-parser.md

 From the current item we extract by [destructuring](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the `title` and the `slug`.
 We then recuparate the `childSlug` located in the `article` or `category` property that was nicely mapped for us by Cloud CMS's `_relator`.
 We then add all those three reduced values to the accumulator.

+We check if the item has a `path` property (this was added bythe method `parentsToTree()`) if it is the case we follow it and parse the children recursively.

+The middleware calls `addBreadcrumPath()`.
+In our case it does not do much... it just adds a `/` in front of the slug, but it is more usefull for if you want the menu items to be visible in the path.
+Check the commented code.